Gunmen kill 2 policemen in Niger – The Sun Nigeria

 John Adams, Minna

-The two deceased policemen, one Inspector and a corporal were said to have been detailed to provide security to staff of Shiroro hydro electricity dam who were on routine maintenance work on electricity high tension along Kauore village which shares border with Birin Gwari in Kaduna state.
+The deceased policemen, an Inspector and a corporal were said to have been detailed to provide security to staff of Shiroro Hydro Electricity Dam who were on routine maintenance work on electricity high tension along Kauore village which shares border with Birin Gwari in Kaduna state.

 According to a reliable source close to the Village, one of the gunmen was also killed during the shootout with the policemen who were out numbered by the gunmen.

-When contacted, the Police Public Relation of the Command, ASP Wasiu Abiodun said two policemen were missing after an encounter with some arm bandits at Kusasu Village in Shiroro local government area.
+Niger State Police Public Relation (PPRO) ASP Wasiu Abiodun, said two policemen were missing after an encounter with some arm bandits at Kusasu Village in Shiroro LGA.

-He however said that a search party have been dispatched to the village with a view to rescue the two missing officers, but assured that the gunmen will be track down by the police.
+He, however, said that a search party has been dispatched to the village with a view to rescuing the missing officers, but assured that the gunmen would be tracked by the police.

 This latest attack is coming barely four days after gunmen defied midnight heavy downpour to invade Gurmana Community in the same Shiroro local government, killing one person and Kidnapped two others.